nittaya1990/rubocop/manual/cops_lint.md

 --- | ---
 Enabled | Yes

-This cop checks for using Fixnum or Bignum constant.
+This cop checks for using `Fixnum` or `Bignum` constant.
+This cop targets Ruby 2.4 or higher.

 ### Examples

 ```ruby
 # bad
 1.is_a?(Fixnum)
 1.is_a?(Bignum)
 ```
 ```ruby
 # good
 1.is_a?(Integer)
 ```